maddiethedinosaur/funnydiehaha/fancy.md

 * 1970: Amadeo Bordiga – Beyond the Myth and the Rhetoric

 Read this Damen work [here.](./Contents/bordiga-beyond-the-myth.pdf)
-* 1972: You Can't Build the Party Playing with Paradoxes

-Read this Damen work [here.](./Contents/you-can't-build-the-party-playing-with-paradoxes.pdf)

 ## Pannekoek
 ![Anton Pannekoek](AntonPannekoek.jpg)